mahoyen/clapping-lights/README.md

 ## How it works
 - The green light indicates the tempo.
-- The potentionmeter regulates how fast the tempo is.
+- The potentiometer regulates how fast the tempo is.
 - The red and blue lights indicate wether to clap or not at the next green blink.
   - The red light is clapper 1.
   - The blue light is clapper 2.